Welcome to Palomar College Camp Pendleton!

 Academic Skills Program

 What Makes the Academic Skills Program Great?
-Ask it’s Founder!
+Ask its Founder!

 Robert Mifflin has been one of our instructors for the Academic Skills Program (ASP) since he designed the math side of the class in 2005.
 His background includes generating hardware, software, and System on Chip designs for over 30 companies as a consultant.
 He holds a BSEE from UCI, MS in Bioengineering from UCSD, and worked on a Doctorate in materials for micro/nanosystems in a DNA lab.
 When asked how he landed at Palomar his reply was “pure serendipity”.